kekuchan/swarmbject/docs/std/ds/BalBinTree.md

 # "std::ds::BalBinTree" class:

-Used for objects as part of a binary tree, that is balanced, to have the minimum ammount of levels.
+Used for objects as part of a binary tree, that is balanced, to have a minimized ammount of levels.

 ```
 /*In Year.scf*/
 class Year {
 	int value;
-	std::ds::BinTree tree;
+	std::ds::BalBinTree tree;

 	/*Used by the member functions.*/

-	static std::ds::BinTree* getTree(void* year){
+	static std::ds::BalBinTree* getTree(void* year){
 		return &(Year*)year->tree;
 	}